xinan-chen/AP_BWE/README.md

 python train.py --gpu_avail [gpu_ids] --batch_size [batch] --init_lr [initial learning rate] --epochs [number of epochs of training] or --steps [number of steps where training stops] --data_dir [dir of VCTK dataset]
 ```
 or you may change default options in train.py

+To run inference or evaluation steps，you can refer to the file evaluation.py

 ## Notes: